MovalAgroingenieria/general_clean/partner_street_type/README.rst

 ===========

 This module add the selection field street_type to the partner form with the abbreviations of the street types according to the Spanish cadastre.
+The module also adds the dependency to partner_address_street3.

 Credits
 =======